Pay policy statement

 Additions to Salary of Chief Officers

-With the exception of progression through the incremental scale of the relevant grade being subject to satisfactory performance, the level of remuneration is not variable dependent upon the achievement of defined targets.
+Except for progression through the incremental scale of the relevant grade being subject to satisfactory performance, the level of remuneration is not variable dependent upon the achievement of defined targets.

 To meet specific operational requirements it may be necessary for an individual to temporarily take on additional duties to their identified role.